 Pharma (pharmaceuticals) falls within life sciences.
 Pharma companies derive their business from researching, discovering, developing, manufacturing and marketing pharmaceutical medicines and drugs.
 As with all life sciences, the typical lead time for pharma startups to grow to fruition is likely to be around seven years if not longer, due in large part to the extensive R&D involved.
 The risk of investing is comparatively high.
 These factors are mitigated by the fact that successful pharma businesses can not only make a significant profit, but also improve people's lives for the better, making this sector attractive to many long-term investors.

 According to Statista, pharma revenues worldwide were $1.27tr in 2020.
 Global spending is projected to grow to £1.6tr by 2025.

 Why invest in pharma?

-Despite a reputation for being high risk, pharma startups can be compelling opportunities for investors not put off by the inherently long lead times.
+Despite a reputation for being high risk, pharma startups can be compelling opportunities for investors who are not put off by the long lead times.
 With the possibility of patented entry into new treatments, pharma can offer profitable opportunities for investors who do their research.
 Particularly pertinent is the stage at which the business reaches clinical trials – often the make-or-break point in the company's development.